AnkitaKota/TwitterStreamingAPP/twitter_streaming_app/readme1.md

 Must have features:
--> New Project ( no references to look at)
+New Project ( no references to look at)
-->window size = 60minutes
+Window size = 60minutes
-->Search criteria by only 1 field
+Search criteria by only 1 field
--> Scability
+Scability
--> Failover Mechanism
+Failover Mechanism
--> Analytics
+Analytics
--> Architectural Design
+Architectural Design
--> Discussion with Business and ML team
+Discussion with Business and ML team
--> Understand on what does the requirement from ML team look like
+Understand on what does the requirement from ML team look like
 Ex: What kind of lables do they need , what input are they expecting to be ingested to model